 It wasn’t that long ago that people attributed common illnesses to the malefic hands of witches and fairy folk, and as you might expect, treatments based on these beliefs left a great deal to be desired.
 Fortunately, medicine has evolved a great deal over the past century thanks in large part to evidence-based policy.
 Hospital policies and procedures provide important guidance for staff and should be rigorously observed, yet they are also living documents, which need to accommodate changes as new evidence that can improve patient outcomes arise.
 This progressive, adaptive care model requires smart, autonomous nurses who are comfortable taking on leadership roles—the kind of nurses we train in the Carson-Newman RNBSN online program.

-Today we’re going to look at what constitutes evidence-based nursing policy, and the factors to keep in mind as you consider developing such policies.
+Today we’re going to look at what constitutes evidence-based practice in nursing, evidence-based policy, and the factors to keep in mind as you consider developing such policies.

 As nurses Susan Blankenship, Amy Lucas and Sandy Sayre note in their Nursing 2013 article, “Anatomy of an Evidence-Based Policy,”